Brighella

-His walk is distinguishable from the traditional Zanni movement by the torso bending from side to side while the head stays vertical.
+His walk is distinguishable from the traditional Zanni movement by the torso bending from side to side, while the head stays vertical.
 The knees stay open and the elbows bend down with each movement of the leg.

-His character is usually from uptown Milano or Bergamo, and in the original Italian would often speak with the local accent.
-He could be very witty and fond of wordplay.
+His character is usually from uptown Milan or Bergamo, and in the original Italian, would often speak with the local accent.
+He could be very witty and fond of word play.
 He is also an accomplished singer, dancer and musician, and sometimes would play the guitar on stage.